1. Home

 Links that open in a new tab or window have potential to create accessibility issues.

-• If your sentences is similar to “Click here to complete the form“, or “Visit this page for more information“, the entire sentence should be hyperlinked.
+• If your sentence is similar to “Click here to complete the form“, or “Visit the Registrar page for more information“, the entire sentence should be hyperlinked.

 • Do your best to keep these hyperlinked sentences concise and descriptive.